opf/openproject/help/user-guide/project-overview.md

 ### Calendar widget

 The calendar widget displays your current work packages in a calendar.
-It shows work package that are being worked on at the current date.
+It shows work packages that are being worked on at the current date.

 ![calendar](image-20191112142555628.png)